JamesHarrison/otdrs/README.md

 `otdrs` takes one argument, the path to a SOR file.
 Its output is a single JSON root which contains the information within the SOR file.

+### Installing

+If you have Rust/Cargo installed you can install otdrs with `cargo install otdrs`.

 ## Code Quality, Conformance/Compliance

 This is the author's first major Rust project, so use with caution.